WeblateOrg/weblate/docs/admin/config.rst

 List of scripts which are allowed as post update scripts.
 The script needs to be later enabled in the :ref:`component`.

-Weblate comes with few example hook scripts which you might find useful:

-:file:`examples/hook-update-resx`
-    Updates resx file to match template by adding new translations and removing obsolete ones.

-:file:`examples/hook-cleanup-android`
-    Removes obsolete units from Android resource strings.

 .. seealso::